Can I withhold rent to get my landlord to do something?

 But it can be very risky to stop paying your rent in order to resolve problems with your landlord.

-If your landlord applies to the Board, you can ask the Board to consider the problems you are having with your landlord.
-But you could still be evicted if the Board doesn't believe you, or doesn't think the problems are serious enough.
+If your landlord applies to the LTB, you can ask the LTB to consider the problems you are having with your landlord.
+But you could still be evicted if the LTB doesn't believe you, or doesn't think the problems are serious enough.

 If you want to move

 Even if you plan to move out because of the problems, it can still be risky to stop paying the rent.
-While you are still living there, your landlord can apply to the Board to order you to pay.
+While you are still living there, your landlord can apply to the LTB to you to pay.
 Or after you move, your landlord can sue you in court.

-It might be hard to convince a Board member or a judge that you shouldn't have to pay the rent.
-You will need strong evidence that the problem was very serious.
+It might be hard to convince a or a judge that you shouldn't have to pay the rent.
+You will need strong that the problem was very serious.

-If the Board or a court orders you to pay, it can affect your credit record.
+If the LTB or a court orders you to pay, it can affect your credit record.
 This can make it harder for you to rent another place or borrow money.

 And if you didn't give proper notice to move, you might owe even more rent.